 Does your dining room set alone and unused except on holidays?
 Do you pile books on the table and then have to find a place to store them when you have company?
 You are not alone.
 There are others out there like you.
 What can you do to bring this room back in to the family fold?
 Try some budget decorating ideas to warm up the space and make it more inviting.
 You’ll soon find that you actually like that extra room of yours.

 A dining room doesn’t have to be formal to be a dining room.
-Most of us have the dark wood dining table from Grandma, and the china cabinet that helds her delicate dishes.
+Most of us have the dark wood dining table from Grandma, and the china cabinet that held her delicate dishes.
 What do you do?
 Lighten up - literally.
-Don’t paint it if it’s mahogany for goodness sakes, you’ll just ruin it for any future generation you want to dump it on.
+Don’t paint it if it’s mahogany for goodness sakes, you’ll just ruin it for any future generation you want to give it to.

 Try some budget makeover tips for your dining room to make it more user-friendly:

 It doesn’t have to be a formal white lace tablecloth.
 Make the room more casual and friendly with an inviting cotton printed tablecloth – it’s better for hiding stains as well.

 Use ‘blind’ storage in addition to a glass china cabinet.
 I’ve always loved sideboards in a dining room.
 They’re not only perfect for setting out a buffet or showing off a tea set, but they have drawers and cabinets where you can hide A LOT of stuff - including all those things that you had piled on the table.

 If you have straight backed wooden chairs with just a tiny bit of padding to sit on – try adding some comfy cushions to lighten up the room and make the seating more comfortable.
 If you'r chairs are really ugly from top to bottom, there are covers that can take care of that for a really inexpensive dining room makeover.
 They come in all shapes, sizes and colors, so you can really have some fun with them.